krahabb/motion_frontend/README.md

 Before setting up the component a few considerations about motion:
 Motion server has a peculiar hybrid config system which works really well if you carefully think about it: you can *and should* put most of the setup at the root motion.conf file and let the single camera.conf files just _tweaks_ parameters here and there.
 There are a lot of parameters (https://motion-project.github.io/4.3.2/motion_config.html#conversion_specifiers) used to format output from motion that you should really be able to put at use (for instance when building filenames for movies) in order to manage most of the configuration at the root level.
 Of course there might be a lot of options like thresholds or masks and other detection related parameters that need to be customized at the camera level but....keep an eye on that.
 All this to say that this integration is built by 'guessing' the motion server configuration is really handled at the default config.
 This is rather different from what MotionEye does and also and mainly the reason why I just dropped that after a few tries, and started building this.
 So to say, all the next configuration options work (or should likely) fine when motion is setup like that.
-If every camera has it's own setup this will probably messup everything and this integration code is not ready for that (but I'm planning to slowly build-up to make it work in the wild)
+If every camera has it's own setup this will probably mess up everything and this integration code is not ready for that (but I'm planning to slowly build-up to make it work in the wild)

 A few hints:
--'curl' is needed on the motion server in order to have webhooks working -if you plan to share your motion recordings ('target_dir') with this integration and expose them as media in HA be sure they're accessible from HA itself (i.e. same filesystem, correct access rights)
+- 'curl' is needed on the motion server in order to have webhooks working
+- if you plan to share your motion recordings ('target_dir') with this integration and expose them as media in HA be sure they're accessible from HA itself (i.e. same filesystem, correct access rights)
--'webcontrol_localhost' and 'stream_localhost' set this accordingly if your HA instance is on a different machine/environment than motion
+- 'webcontrol_localhost' and 'stream_localhost' set this accordingly if your HA instance is on a different machine/environment than motion
--'webcontrol_parms' in motion.conf should be set to '3' in order for the component to be able to access everything in the webctrl ui.
+- 'webcontrol_parms' in motion.conf should be set to '3' in order for the component to be able to access everything in the webctrl ui.
 If not, webhooks will not work for sure
--'webcontrol_interface' could be set as you wish since this code will try to parse everything and adapt to the response actually received.
+- 'webcontrol_interface' could be set as you wish since this code will try to parse everything and adapt to the response actually received.
 Keep in mind that 'text mode' would be better for consistency in parsing especially if you're using a version which could have slightly modified its web interface.
-Text mode in motion should be rather stable across version so if you don't mind go with it (set this option to '1')
+Text mode in motion should be rather stable across versions so if you don't mind go with it (set this option to '1')
--'webcontrol_auth_method' no auth works for the best but also basic_auth ('1' in motion.conf). digest_auth not really tested: I'd expect it doesnt work
+- 'webcontrol_auth_method' no auth works for the best but also basic_auth ('1' in motion.conf). digest_auth not really tested: I'd expect it doesnt work
--'webctrl_tls' works.
-Have a read below for the explanation on how to setup my component -'stream_tls' should work: the component should be prepared for that and handle the stream correctly but...you never know with TLS
+- 'webctrl_tls' works.
+Have a read below for the explanation on how to setup my component
+- 'stream_tls' should work: the component should be prepared for that and handle the stream correctly but...you never know with TLS
--'stream_auth_method' doesn't work beside 'None' (i.e. '0').
+- 'stream_auth_method' doesn't work beside 'None' (i.e. '0').
 My code here is still some steps behind: not much, expect this to work sooner than later
--'stream_port' works good when only configured at the root motion.conf.
+- 'stream_port' works good when only configured at the root motion.conf.
 In motion 4.2 and later all the camera streams are accessible through a single port and my code works for this.
 The code should also work if you set different stream ports for different cameras (this is expecially true for motion 'legacy' pre 4.2).
 The component code will try to understand automatically which scenario is running and do the best to stream out of it.
 If something doesn't work please report it together with some hints on your motion.conf(s) and version

 Once installed in HA you can add an entry configuration by going to the 'Integrations' pane in HA and look for 'Motion Frontend' (refresh browser cache if needed).
 The configuration entry will ask you for: